EricPacefactory/Clipper/README.md

 **Note3:** The output file will be saved in the same location as the input file.
 This cannot be changed (as of yet).

-**Note4:** Clipping is lossless, meaning that the video is not re-encoded and occurs very quickly (no new information needs to be generated).
+**Note4:** Clipping is lossless, meaning that the video is not re-encoded.
 However, this also means that the clipped video may not have the exact timestamps specified by the user, as the clipping must occur on keyframes of the original file.

 ## Timestamp Input Formats